fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Restart-AzureRemoteAppVM.md

 PS C:\>Restart-AzureRemoteAppVM -CollectionName "ContosoVNet" -UserUPN "PattiFuller@contoso.com"
 ```

-This command restarts a virtual machine in an azure_2 RemoteApp collection named Contoso.
+This command restarts a virtual machine in an Azure RemoteApp collection named Contoso.
 The user PattiFuller@contoso.com is connected to the collection which contains this virtual machine.

 ## PARAMETERS

 ### -CollectionName
-Specifies the name of an azure_2 RemoteApp collection.
+Specifies the name of an Azure RemoteApp collection.

 ```yaml
 Type: String